hnakamur/trafficserver9-deb/doc/admin-guide/plugins/lua.en.rst

 **context:** transform handler

-**description**: This function can be used to retrive the total bytes to be received from the upstream.
+**description**: This function can be used to retrieve the total bytes to be received from the upstream.
 If we got chunked response body from origin server, TS_LUA_INT64_MAX will be returned.

 Here is an example: